XR & Immersive Technology

 Applied Research — Graduate CAVE Intern, Wigan & Leigh College

-Building and deploying multiplayer XR applications in live FE education.
-Active research into CAVE delivery scalability, MR passthrough classroom models, and curriculum-aligned content design.
+Built and deployed multiplayer XR applications in live FE education.
+Researched CAVE delivery scalability, MR passthrough classroom models, and curriculum-aligned content design.

 MSc Supervisor